mikeheddes/mikeheddes-website/src/content/articles/spacex_grid_fin/README.md

 | Tensile strength | 572	     | MPa  |
 | Yield strength   | 503       | MPa  |
 | Melting point    | 750 - 908 | K    |
-*Figure 5: table with properties of aluminum 7075-T6*
+<figcaption>Figure 5: table with properties of aluminum 7075-T6</figcaption>

 The results of the analysis show that at T+481 with the grid fin rotated 45° the grid fin has the highest stress.
 There is a safety factor of 3.5 till the stress is higher than the yield strength and permanent displacement will occur.